Introduction

 Nightstands and Chairs

-- Empty and inspect: Open all drawers and inspect inside, focusing on the corners and joints.
+- Empty and inspect: Open all drawers and look inside, especially the corners and joints.

-- Under and behind: Look under the furniture and behind it for any signs of bed bugs or their droppings.
+- Under and behind: Check underneath and behind the furniture for any signs of bed bugs or their droppings.

 Inspecting Curtains and Wall Hangings